 The Right Approach

 There is typically a choice of three routes to installing an access control system.
-You could approach several suppliers for proposals, use an in-house engineer to project manage the whole project or use a consultant.
+You could approach several suppliers for proposals, use an in-house engineer to project manage the whole project or use an external consultant.
 However, serious consideration should be given to using an experienced independent access control consultant to produce the necessary advice and documentation and to guide you through the steps.
 As in most industries, the response to detailed professional documentation that is clear in its objectives and reduces risk for both purchaser and its suppliers is met with very competitive prices, and a strong desire by the contractor to win the contract.
 The penalty to the purchaser for not getting the right person on-board at the start of a large installation can be high.
 The impact the system may have on the operation of an organization should always be fully analysed and understood.